 Teachers are the torchbearers of transformation in a classroom and the school.
 Give them the opportunity, time, and resources to break away from the shackles of a highly structured curriculum and encourage them to experiment.
 When teachers are empowered, the students will reap the benefits.

-When a new device is introduced into the classroom, let the students “play” with it for sometime before showing them how to use it.
+When introducing a new device into the classroom, let the students “play” with it for some time before showing them how to use it.
 Devices come and go, but skills are evergreen.
-Instead of students becoming experts with a specific device, focus on their development of digital skills such as digital citizenship, content creation, data analysis, finding and authenticating information, storing and organizing information, and time management.
+So instead of students becoming experts with a specific device, focus on their development of digital skills such as digital citizenship, content creation, data analysis, finding and authenticating information, storing and organizing information, and time management.

-Where possible introduce your students to activities or projects with open-ended questions.
-This ensures multiple endpoints, opportunities for new discoveries, rapid learning, knowledge sharing, and experimentation.
+Where possible, introduce your students to activities or projects with open-ended questions.
+This idea ensures multiple endpoints, opportunities for discoveries, rapid learning, knowledge sharing, and experimentation.
 Another approach to this is giving students real-world problems and asking them to solve them with the tools and skills they have at their disposal.

 Whether it’s a digital device, watercolors in an art lesson, or lines of code – let your students play without supervision.
-Building time for unstructured play in every subject helps students develop a deeper understanding of the subject matter, materials, and resources and in some cases also helps them discover new things about themselves or the subject.
+Building time for unstructured play in every subject helps students understand the subject matter, materials, and resources.
+In some cases, it also helps them discover new things about themselves or the subject.

-As a teacher, if you change the nature of your classroom to be more agency driven, your role will also transform.
-You don’t need to be the ‘sage on the stage’ but you will become more like a coach encouraging your students to complete their project or nudge them in the right direction with actionable insights.
+As a teacher, if you change the nature of your classroom to be more student agency-driven, your role will also transform.
+You don’t need to be the ‘sage on the stage,’ but you will become more like a coach encouraging your students to complete their project or nudge them in the right direction with actionable insights.

-Your transformed teaching experience cannot be assessed with a traditional written exam or a quiz.
-This means that to measure student learning, you will need variety and to distribute the assessments over the course of the entire activity instead of giving it only at the end.
+Students cannot assess their transformed teaching experience with a traditional written exam or a quiz.
+Meaning that to measure student learning, you will need variety and distribute the assessments over the entire activity instead of giving it only at the end.